 But you’re still getting an extremely durable, well made product for your money so definitely check it out.

-Since you will only use these for storage and backup and not running an operating system or other programs, they are surely the better option today, in our opinion and this won’t change until SSDs become more affordable.
+Since you will only use these for storage and backup and not running an operating system or other programs, they are surely the better option today, in our opinion, and this won’t change until SSDs become more affordable.
+Which they are, but still nowhere near the prices of traditional HDDs and flash drives.